-Seven major watersheds with diverse estuaries cross the District, six of which extend in to portions of Alabama and Georgia (Figure 2).
+Seven major watersheds span the District, six of which extend into portions of Alabama and Georgia.
 The Apalachicola, Choctawhatchee, and Escambia rivers are three of Florida's five largest rivers by volume of flow - the Apalachicola River is the state's largest.
-The District contains more than 250 springs, including five first-magnitude springs: Wakulla Spring, Jackson Blue Spring, the Gainer Springs Group, St. Marks River Rise, and the submarine Spring Creek Springs Group.
+The District contains more than 250 springs, including five first-magnitude springs: Wakulla Spring, Jackson Blue Spring, the Gainer Spring Group, St. Marks River Rise, and the submarine Spring Creek Spring Group (Figure 2).